Edith Cowan University (ECU) provides the ideal learning environment for people who want to reach their potential.

-ECU’s world-class research strives to make a difference to the community in Western Australia and beyond.
+ECU’s world-class research strives to make a difference both locally and globally.
 ECU focuses on working with our communities, business and government organisations to solve real-world problems.

-Her example informs ECU’s values as we pride ourselves in developing capable graduates who lead engaged and productive lives in the communities in which they live and work.
+Her example informs ECU’s values as we pride ourselves on developing capable graduates who lead engaged and productive lives in the communities in which they live and work.

 At a glance